Removing Barriers to Treatment

 The Live Like Brent Foundation is committed to transparency and has made every reasonable effort to present this data clearly and accurately.
 This report is intended for informational purposes and does not constitute audited financial statements.
 For audited financials, please refer to our annual IRS Form 990 filing.

-1,903 expenses funded.
-11 hospitals.
+1,964 expenses funded.
+12 hospitals.
 And the need keeps growing.
-Your donation goes directly to patients — a gas card, a utility payment, a month of rent — whatever it takes to keep them focused on getting better.
+Your donation supports approved non-medical expenses paid on behalf of patients — transportation assistance, a utility payment, a month of rent — whatever it takes to keep them focused on getting better.